sunnypilot/autonomy/README.md

 ## Repository Structure

-- `navigation`: module containing mapbox navigation features created to be transitioned to sunnypilot as a semi-offline navigation naemon.
-This module will map turn desires, keep left/right, and eventually auto lane changes to navigation instructions to provide a more comfortable user experience.
+- `common`: Shared utilities and the params module for storing config data persistently with Cython and Cap'n Proto.
+- `messaging`: Handles messaging between components using ZMQ messenger over IPC.
+- `navigation`: Sunnypilot navigation daemon that integrates with Mapbox for geocoding, routing, and turn-by-turn guidance.
+- `system`: Manages system processes, including the manager daemon that launches and monitors components like navigation and live location services using multiprocessing.

-- `tools`: setup scripts and test runners.
+- `tools`: This contains development tools like setup scripts, lint, and mutation test runners.

 ## Contributing